Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Introduction

-In this paper, we address this gap by conducting a comparative analysis of climate discourse across paid advertisements on Meta and public posts on Bluesky.
-We introduce an interpretable thematic discovery and assignment framework that enables direct comparison across platforms despite differences in vocabulary, style, and communicative norms.
-Our approach first discovers latent semantic clusters and then uses large language models (LLMs) \cite{brown2020language} to generate concise, human-interpretable theme labels, explicitly decoupling theme discovery from theme interpretation, allowing themes to remain grounded in the data while still being accessible for analysis and downstream use.
-This design \textbf{avoids} reliance on pre-defined topic inventories or seed sets, and enables robust comparison despite differences in surface language and framing.
-A high-level overview of our method is illustrated in Fig. \ref{fig:pipeline}.

-We evaluate the quality of the resulting themes against standard topic modeling baselines, including Latent Dirichlet Allocation (LDA) \cite{blei2003latent} and BERTopic \cite{grootendorst2022bertopic}, using both human judgments and an LLM-based evaluator.
-We then apply the resulting themes to characterize systematic differences between paid climate messaging and public climate discourse and to examine how thematic prevalence shifts around major political events.
-Our goal is \textbf{not} to attribute intent or causality to individual actors, but to characterize how platform-level incentives are reflected in the aggregate thematic structure of climate discourse.
+In this paper, we conduct a comparative analysis of climate discourse across paid advertisements on Meta and public posts on Bluesky.
+Rather than proposing a new topic modeling algorithm, we develop a measurement framework that supports cross-platform thematic analysis despite differences in vocabulary, style, and communicative norms.
+Our approach first discovers latent semantic clusters and then uses large language models (LLMs) \cite{brown2020language} to generate concise, human-interpretable theme labels.
+By separating semantic discovery from linguistic interpretation, the framework keeps themes grounded in the data while making them accessible for substantive analysis and downstream use.
+It also avoids reliance on predefined topic inventories or seed sets (Fig.~\ref{fig:pipeline}).
+We evaluate the resulting themes against standard topic modeling baselines---LDA \cite{blei2003latent}, BERTopic \cite{grootendorst2022bertopic}, and TopicGPT \cite{pham2024topicgptpromptbasedtopicmodeling}---using both human judgments and an LLM-based evaluator, and probe their utility on two downstream tasks, \textit{stance prediction} and \textit{theme-guided retrieval}, as validation probes for whether the themes are coherent semantic abstractions.
+We then use the themes to examine thematic prevalence across platforms and how discourse shifts around major real-world events.
+Our goal is not to make causal claims about platform effects or speaker intent, but to descriptively characterize how climate discourse differs across two communication environments.

-Additionally, to validate that the discovered themes capture meaningful semantic structure beyond surface-level clustering, we evaluate their utility on two downstream tasks: \textit{stance prediction} and \textit{theme-guided retrieval}.
-In the stance prediction task, we assess whether theme-based representations improve classification performance when used alone or in combination with text.
-In the retrieval task, we use themes as semantic queries to retrieve relevant texts across platforms, measuring how well themes capture semantically aligned content.
-These tasks serve as validation probes rather than end goals, providing evidence that the induced themes function as coherent and informative semantic abstractions.
+Across our analyses, we find that the two environments reflect distinct communicative orientations.
+Paid advertising concentrates on the strategic promotion of specific solutions, whereas organic discourse concentrates on the systemic critique of corporate and political actors.
+This contrast recurs across thematic structure, rhetorical register, and stance alignment, and the two platforms respond to major events in opposite directions: advertising contracts following the 2024 U.S. election while public discourse expands.